thesrikarpaida/Assembly-IA-32/README.md

-# Assembly-IA-32
+# Assembly IA-32 and C Programs

-C program snippets to IA-32 Assembly and vice versa.
+This repository contains Assembly IA-32 programs as well as the equivalent C code snippets.